danielloera/primeulam/README.md

 # primeulam
-Show the prime ulam spiral given the size as the first argument.
+Show the prime ulam spiral with some optional arguments.

 For example, "python primeulam.py" will display: